Všetaty (Mělník District): Geography

 Všetaty is located about 20 km north of Prague.
 It lies in the Central Elbe Table.
 The highest point is the flat hill Cecemín at 239 m above sea level.
-The Košátecký Stream flows through the market town.
+The stream Košátecký potok flows through the market town.

 History

 The first written mention of Všetaty is from 1255.
 Přívory was first mentioned in 1321.
 The railway was built in 1864, but the station was not opened until 1873.

+Demographics

 Transport

 Všetaty is an important railway hub.
-Two main railways Prague–Turnov and Kolín–Rumburk crosses here.
+Two main railway lines Prague–Turnov and Kolín–Ústí nad Labem cross here.

 Sights

 The landmark of Všetaty is the Church of Saints Peter and Paul.
-It was built in the Baroque style in 1780 and rebuilt in the Neoromanesque style in 1885.
+It was built in the Baroque style in 1780 and rebuilt in the Neo-Romanesque style in 1885.